LucasSilbernagel/mern-starter/README.md

 ## Description

 A simple notes app built with MongoDB, Express, React, and Node.
 A good starting point for any MERN project.
-Styled with Material-UI and formatted with Prettier.
+Styled with MUI and formatted with Prettier.

 ## Run Locally